valence-rs/valence/CONTRIBUTING.md

 All public items should be documented.
 Documentation must be written with complete sentences and correct grammar.
 Consider using [intra-doc links](https://doc.rust-lang.org/rustdoc/write-documentation/linking-to-items-by-name.html) where appropriate.

+## Unit Tests

+Unit tests help your contributions last!
+They ensure that your code works as expected and that it continues to work in the future.

+You can find examples of unit tests in the `unit_test/example.rs` module.